olaniyi2oguns/Workplace-11/README.md

 ![host](./image/host.jpg)

-if you are successful you should see the new of the server you have connected to
+if you are successful you should see the name of the server you have connected to

 ![ssh](./image/ssh-windo-to-linux.jpg)